healtac2026/healtac2026.github.io/_pages/submissions.md

 <br>
 Contributions should consist of <strong>up to 4 pages (excluding references and study context)</strong> and will be treated separately from the other submissions.
 <h4 style="color:#009999;">Proposals for panel discussions</h4>
 Panel discussions can be proposed to address the main challenges in processing healthcare free-text or to discuss the future of particular methodologies.
-Panels will be allocated 1.5 hour slots for discussions.
+Panels will be allocated up to 1.5 hour slots for discussions.
 Proposals for panels should consists of up to 2 pages.

 <h4 style="color:#009999;">Submission Template</h4>
 The submission template can be accessed here: <a href="https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2Fhealtac2025%2Fhealtac2025.github.io%2Fmain%2F_data%2Ftemplate-2025.docx&wdOrigin=BROWSELINK" download>Word</a>, <a href="https://github.com/healtac2024/healtac2024.github.io/raw/main/_data/Template-HealTAC2022.zip" download>Latex</a>, <a href="https://www.overleaf.com/latex/templates/healtac2024-template/sqgwgbcqsmdx " download>Overleaf</a>.